temporalio/documentation/docs-src/cloud/latency-slo.md

 ---
-id: operating-envelope-latency
+id: latency-slo
-title: What kind of latency can I expect from Temporal Cloud?
+title: Latency Service Level Objective (SLO)
 sidebar_label: Latency
-description: Our latency SLO is 200ms per region for p99.
+description: Temporal Cloud's latency SLO is 200ms per region for p99.
 tags:
   - temporal cloud
   - operations
   - explanation
 ---

+**What kind of latency can I expect from Temporal Cloud?**

 Temporal Cloud aims for a latency SLO of 200ms per region for p99.
 In June 2023, Temporal measured latency over a week-long period for starting and signaling Workflow Executions as follows: